Challenges in Climate Dynamics

 The simulations resolve the flow in the upper atmospheres of the giant planets, with implicit links to the (convective) flow, mean meridional circulations and (likely magnetohydrodynamic) dissipation mechanisms at depth.
 Below are animations of the zonal wind and vorticity at the level in the model that corresponds roughly to the estimated level of the cloud tops from which the observed flows are inferred.

 Coherent vortices form in these simulations and are recognizable in the vorticity fields.
-They are particularly large in the polar regions, as seen in the polar projections of the vorticity in the Saturn simulations.
+They are particularly large in the polar regions, where the largest vortices are cyclonic: see the polar projections of the vorticity in the Jupiter and Saturn simulations.
+Similar cyclonic vortices have recently been observed by the Juno mission.

 Earlier we had carried out simulations of Jupiter with the same model (Schneider and Liu 2009), but with slightly different choices of dissipation parameters (which are poorly constrained by data).
 This leads to weaker and narrower jets than in the later simulations: [zonal wind] [vorticity]